The Cost of Poor Software Quality in the US: A 2020 Report

 Sample Acceptance Criteria with CISQ Standardized Metrics

-This document contains contract language that you can use with software suppliers to establish acceptance criteria for evaluating software deliverables from a vendor.
-Use this language to ensure that your system’s source code is free of critical weaknesses as defined by industry standards.
+This document contains sample contract language that you can use with software suppliers to establish acceptance criteria for software delivery.
+Use this language to ensure that the source code delivered is free from critical weaknesses as defined in industry standards for software structural quality.
 You as the buyer will evaluate the quality of the software prior to accepting delivery.